 How Do You Capitalize a Single-Member LLC?

-Single-member LLCs would mean transferring cash, property, or services to the company in order to establish its equity and ownership.
+You can capitalize a single-member LLC by transferring cash, property, or services to the company to establish its equity, personal responsibility, and ownership.